Chaowu88/PathParser/README.md

 __main2.py__ performs robustness analysis with the following arguments:

 >-o, --outDir: see above
--r, --reactionFile: reaction file, required fields: Enzyme ID, Substrates, Products, Reversibility, ΔrGm and Enzyme MW.
+-r, --reactionFile: reaction file, required fields: Enzyme ID, Substrates, Products, Reversibility, [Δ<sub>r</sub>G'<sup>m</sup>](http://equilibrator.weizmann.ac.il/static/classic_rxns/faq.html#what-does-the-m-in-rg-m-fg-m-and-e-m-mean) and Enzyme MW.
 See above as an example
 -n, --nmodels: number of models in an ensemble
 -b, --enzymeBnds: lower and upper bound of relative enzyme level, sep by ","
 -d, --ifDump: whether to dump generated models, "yes" or "no"